Get 80% off your plan for your first 3 months*

 Financial due diligence

-Financial due diligence verifies the business’s true financial health and profitability, a process guided by official standards like NZ IFRS 3: Business Combinations, which helps define what constitutes a ‘business’ for reporting purposes.
+Financial due diligence verifies the business's true financial health and profitability.
+Official standards like New Zealand International Financial Reporting Standard (NZ IFRS) 3: Business Combinations help define what constitutes a 'business' for reporting purposes, though Public Benefit Entity (PBE) IFRS 3 applies to public benefit entities.

 Key financial areas to investigate:

-• Historical performance: Review 3–5 years of tax returns, financial statements, cash flow records, and profit and loss statements
+• Historical performance: Review three to five years of tax returns, financial statements, cash flow records, and profit and loss statements

-• Tax compliance: Confirm current tax status and identify any outstanding liabilities
+• Tax compliance: Confirm current tax status and identify any outstanding liabilities, keeping in mind that provisional tax payments may be due on 7 May for businesses with a March balance date

 • Debt analysis: Check for outstanding debts, loans, and other financial obligations